I recently found myself ‘googling’ the term “ENM”, having noticed an increase of the term on a well-known dating App.

 Some of the Consequences of ENMs / Plural Relationships

 Our social security law does not fully recognise the complexity of Australian families.

 Social security payments are paid to individuals.
 Additional payments to income support recipients with dependant spouses was phased out in 1994 and was replaced by payments made to the spouses directly.

 Eligibility for some payments, as well as rates of payment, can be affected by whether or not a person is a member of a couple.
 Factors such as the financial aspects of the relationship, nature of the household, social aspects, and whether or not a sexual relationship exists are considered.

 Same sex relationships have been recognised under social security law since July 2009.

-Members of a multiple relationship are also factored into income and asset tests.
-Each member’s income and assets are assessed against the income and assets of each of their partners and the lowest rate payable is applied to all members of the relationship.
 Only one member can receive Family Tax Benefit, as this type of payment is made in respect of children within the relationship.
 The primary carer is the recipient in this case.

 Property & Spousal Maintenance Claims